Safeguarding and Child Protection

 While it is recommended that Peer on Peer abuse is part of Priory Wood’s Safeguarding Policy, due to the sensitive nature and specific issues involved with peer on peer abuse we have completed a separate policy.

-After consultation with either the Child Protection Officer, or First Contact the designated person will take an appropriate course of action.
+After consultation with either the Child Protection Officer, or South Tees Multi Agency Hub, the DSL will take an appropriate course of action.
 This may involve making a formal referral to Social Services and or Police or instructing staff to monitor the situation.